TheMegamind/sync-holes/README.md

 **Pi-hole®**  and the Pi-hole logo are registered trademarks of **Pi-hole LLC**.

 **These projects are independently-maintained.
-The maintainer is not affiliated with the official Pi-hole project in any way.**
+The maintainer is not affiliated with the [Official Pi-hole Project](https://github.com/pi-hole) in any way.**